 Hanson was popularly nicknamed “The Weavers’ Friend” as he was an early supporter of employment and wage reform and he regularly attended and spoke a weavers protests.
 Somewhat ironically, he rode around in a carriage embellished with two silver shuttles.
 He became so intertwined with working-class politics that he was eventually imprisoned for six months around 1809 for indicting conspiracy.
 Upon his release he was presented with a gold cup at Strangeways Hall; amazingly some 32,000 people had subscribed a penny each towards the gift.
 Sadly, Hanson’s imprisonment took a toll on his health and he died less than two years after his release aged 37.

 By the 1820s Strangeways Hall had been let to tenants for some forty or so years and during this decade the Hall appears to have been split into two properties, the older Elizabethan/Jacobean mansion and the much larger and grander 18th century mansion.
 The older part of the property was sometimes referred to as “Strangeways Cottage” but this should not be confused with Strangeways House, which was a separate domestic building on the land.
-In 1824 both Joseph Smith, a cotton merchant (and former dissenting teacher) and Mrs Sattlewalth were recorded there.
+In 1824 both Joseph Smith, a cotton merchant (and former dissenting teacher) and Mrs Sattlewalth were recorded at the properties.
 In June 1828 Mrs Sattlewalth of “the old part of Strangeways Hall” had an auction of furniture, feather beds, pier glasses, staircarpets etc.

 Later, John Lloyd, his wife Maria (b.1790) and daughter Maria (b.1821) lived in the older part of the Hall.
 In 1834, five men laying claim to the Strangeways estate rushed into the home of Mr. Lloyd, demanded possession of it and started to make an inventory of the furniture.
 With the assistance of a neighbour and his solicitor, Mr. Lloyd was able to get the men to leave.
-Although living in the smaller part of the Hall, the family still had ample room to employ two domestic servants.
+Although living in the smaller part of the Hall, the Lloyd family still had ample room to employ two domestic servants.

 The Smith family continued to occupy the larger eighteenth century wing of Strangeways Hall.
 In 1841 only two brothers,Horatio Smith (1811-1855) and Junius Smith (1805-1867) were still in residence.
 Like their father, they were successful cotton merchants.
 Both brothers were involved with the Bank of Manchester and Junius was a Commissioner for the police.
 In 1834 the former prime minister of Mexico was entertained as a guest at Strangeways Hall.
 The 1841 census also recorded three servants at the property; Hannah Rogerson, Amy Carr and Caesar Augustus.